Skip to Main Content

 Russian Arm camera cars across Hungary's motorways, Buda Castle UNESCO and the Puszta

 Here is how this works in practice.
-Car filming in Hungary routes through Pannonia Cine Service's tracking-vehicle inventory in Budapest with cross-border reinforcement from Movietech Austria (2.5 hours from Budapest via the M1 motorway to Vienna).
+Car filming in Hungary routes through Pannonia Cine Service's tracking-car inventory in Budapest with cross-border reinforcement from Movietech Austria (2.5 hours from Budapest via the M1 motorway to Vienna).
 Camera cars, low-loader trailers, process trailers and Pana-Process / Pana-Glide stabilised car mounts dispatch domestically, while higher-end Russian Arm gyro-stabilised crane cars, Edge Arm and Black Arm 24' configurations route via NAV ATA carnet from Vienna, Munich and Prague when project briefs need specific sites beyond local stock.

 Here is the short of it.
 Schengen open borders mean ground gear moves freely between Hungary, Austria, Slovakia, Czechia and Slovenia.
 Hungary's highway corridors anchor automotive cinematography.
 The M0 ring road circles Budapest with cinematic skyline reveals, the M1 runs west to Vienna through 170 kilometres of European A-road, the M5 drives south through the Great Plain to Szeged.
 Plus the M7 routes southwest to Lake Balaton with the country's most picturesque lakeside driving sequence.
 Beyond motorways, Hortobágy puszta delivers the horizonless Great Plain canvas that has anchored Hungarian automotive cinema for decades, while Aggtelek Karst access roads frame mountain-driving sequences against UNESCO limestone.

 Here is what that looks like on the ground.
-We set up Magyar Közút highway permits, Rendőrség police escort for road closures and convoy filming, district-council clearances for Budapest neighbourhood work, and Hortobágy plus Aggtelek national-park rangers for off-motorway protected-area access.
+We set up Magyar Közút highway permits, Rendőrség police escort for road closures and convoy filming, district-council clearances for Budapest neighbourhood work, and Hortobágy plus Aggtelek national-park rangers for off-motorway covered-area access.
 Each with three-to-four-week minimum lead times.
-Hungarian Film Commission (HNFF) helps with expedited multi-agency coordination.
+Hungarian Film Commission (HNFF) helps with expedited multi-agency planning.
 The 30% Hungarian Film Tax Rebate (one of Europe's most competitive rebates) applies to qualifying automotive-unit spend.
 ONYF and Magyar Államkincstár workplace insurance cover precision-driver and stunt-coordinator operations to EU standards.

 FAQ